What is it?

-Microtext or microprinting is a printed security feature which reproduces human readable/understandable graphical elements in a scale so small that it cannot be seen without a magnification device.
+Microtext or microprinting is a printed security feature which reproduces human-readable/understandable graphical elements at a scale so small that they cannot be seen without a magnification device.

 How do you detect it?